h2oai/h2o4gpu/src/interface_py/README.md

 > s.solve(f,g,**kwargs)
 ```

-The inputs `f` and `g` must be of type `pogs.FunctionVector` with associated lengths `m` and `n`, respectively, for a solver initialized with an `m` x `n` matrix.
+The inputs `f` and `g` must be of type `h2oaiglm.FunctionVector` with associated lengths `m` and `n`, respectively, for a solver initialized with an `m` x `n` matrix.
 The floating point precision of the `FunctionVector` objects must match that of the solver's associated matrix.

 The keyword arguments are: